 If David Beckham hasn’t had a hair transplant, hair fibres are almost certainly behind his hair glow-up.
 These minuscule fibres use a static charge to cling to your existing hairs, creating a naturally thick look.
 Wayne Rooney is rumoured to have used them to enhance his hair during the 2016 Euros.

 David Beckham has always been a champion of male grooming.
 So a hair transplant definitely isn’t off the table.
-And if he has had a hair transplant, he’s almost certainly had FUE surgery.
+If he has had a hair transplant, he’s almost certainly had Follicular Unit Extraction (FUE) surgery.

-FUE surgery leaves much less hair transplant scarring than FUT surgery.
-Other high-profile hair transplant patients — Elon Musk, we’re looking at you — have obvious FUT scars that are visible through their hair.
-But David shows no signs of any hair transplant scarring at the back or side of his head:
+A FUE hair transplant procedure leaves much less hair transplant scarring than FUT surgery.
+Other high-profile hair transplant patients (Elon Musk, we’re looking at you ) have obvious FUT scars that are visible through their hair.
+Fortunately, David shows no signs of any hair transplant scarring at the back or side of his head:

 With a reported net worth of approximately £376 million, David Beckham’s hair transplant was probably an expensive affair.
 It’s likely he visited a Los Angeles hair transplant clinic or Harley Street hair transplant clinic for his procedure.
 The world’s best hair transplant surgeons work out of these locations, so it’s the obvious choice for one of the world’s most stylish men.